Simon Fraser Student Society: Issues Policies Establishment

+Increased Student Activism

+SFU has witnessed a wave of student activism over the last couple of years that was inspired in 2018 by an interconnected combination of movements on campus.
+This includes women’s rights advocacy sparked by the impeachment of the Simon Fraser Student Society (SFSS) president, calls for equity within our student society over the Rotunda Space issue, and the ongoing battle against yearly tuition increases.

+SFSS has successfully lobbied for the construction of the Burnaby Mountain Gondola, mobilized students across North America to take action for climate justice and Indigenous rights, and supported the Don’t Forget Students campaign leading to the Canadian Emergency Student Benefit amidst COVID-19.

+SFSS Members Condemn SFU Tuition Increases at AGM

+After refusing to join students’ calls to lobby the BC government together for increased educational funding, SFU raised tuition during the COVID-19 pandemic.
+A motion was proposed and passed at the AGM to condemn SFU tuition increases as a student body.
+This represents the first vote of members to condemn SFU in recent years.

 Controversies

 Student health plan

 In 1996, the organization imposed a mandatory health plan to the student population after passing a referendum question during an earlier election.
 The health plan sparked much controversy on campus.
 A group of students started a campaign to dissolve the student society, drastically reduce the student society membership fees, withdraw from the Canadian Federation of Students, and eliminate the health plan.
 A student petition resulted in having three referendum questions decided in the 1997 general election.
 Of the three referendum questions, only the referendum question on axing the health plan passed.